qf0/qf0.github.io/_posts/2023-07-12-How-to-Sideload-an-APK-on-an-Onn.md

 Also, please scan unknown apps on VirusTotal.
 I wish there was an online hybrid-analysis like site for analysing APK files but there isn't as far I could tell.
 So, be wary of unknown apps.

 To download an app/APK from Downloader's number shortner on PC browse to https://afv.news/<short number here> in a web browser.
 Looking at the mainifest is a good start for analysis.

+Also, yes, the Downloader app is on the Google Play Store once again, [https://www.aftvnews.com/my-downloader-app-is-back-in-the-google-play-store-for-android-tv-google-tv-devices/](https://www.aftvnews.com/my-downloader-app-is-back-in-the-google-play-store-for-android-tv-google-tv-devices/).